johnkerl/miller/docs6/docs/record-heterogeneity.md

 /some/other/path 0.97    false
 </pre>

 Miller handles explicit header changes as just shown.
-If your CSV input contains ragged data -- if there are implicit header changes -- you can use `--allow-ragged-csv-input` (or keystroke-saver `--ragged`).
+If your CSV input contains ragged data -- if there are implicit header changes (no intervening blank line and new header line) -- you can use `--allow-ragged-csv-input` (or keystroke-saver `--ragged`).
 For too-short data lines, values are filled with empty string; for too-long data lines, missing field names are replaced with positional indices (counting up from 1, not 0), as follows:

 <pre class="pre-highlight-in-pair">
 <b>cat data/ragged.csv</b>